PaddlePaddle/book/image_classification/README.en.md

 paddle.init(use_gpu=False, trainer_count=1)
 ```

-As alluded to in section `Overview Models`, here we provide the implementations of both VGG and ResNet models.
+As alluded to in section [Model Overview](#model-overview), here we provide the implementations of both VGG and ResNet models.

 ### VGG

-First we define VGG network.
+First, we use a VGG network.
 Since the image size and amount of CIFAR10 are relatively small comparing to ImageNet, we uses a small version of VGG network for CIFAR10.
 Convolution groups incorporate BN and dropout operations.

 1. Define input data and its dimension